OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Demos/01 Office Add-in using React/README.md

 1. Implement the ExcelTableUtil utility class:
     1. Locate and open the file **src/utils/ExcelTableUtil.tsx**.
     1. Add the following methods `ExcelTableUtil` class.
-These methods get a handle to the Microsoft Excel table and create it if it doesn't exist.
+These methods access the table in Excel, or creates the table if it doesn't exist.

         ```typescript
         // Create the StocksTable and defines the header row